Configuring Basic macOS Management in Workspace ONE UEM

 - Scroll down to view Assigned Groups and click in the search box.
 From the list of Assignment Groups that appear, select the appropriate group.
 For example, select

-. - Select Auto for the Assignment Type.
+All macOS Users. - Select Auto for the Assignment Type.

 - Click Save and Publish.